pymc-labs/CausalPy/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A Python package focussing on causal inference in quasi-experimental settings.
-The package allows for traditional OLS and more sophisticated Bayesian model fitting methods to be used.
+The package allows for sophisticated Bayesian model fitting methods to be used in addition to traditional OLS.

 _**STATUS:** Feel free to explore and experiment with the repository, and we very much welcome feedback (via [Issues](https://github.com/pymc-labs/CausalPy/issues)).
 But be aware that this code is very alpha!
 Expect the codebase and API to change for a while, so it is not appropriate to rely on this package for in-production or research pipelines._